clarencemun/GA_capstone_taler_swift/README.md

 This project uses Streamlit for the user interface, OpenAI's model for generating stories, and the Google Text-to-Speech (gTTS) engine for audio narration.
 The app is a creative and interactive platform for children’s storytelling.

-You will need an OpenAI API key for this project.
+You will need an OpenAI API key and Ollama with Llama3:8b running in the background for this project.

 ## Features